 Court Records are considered public records, so they are accessible to anyone who requests them.
 These records include a case file containing a docket sheet and any of the documents and filings filed in the case.
 You are able to access your court records on the internet, or at the Tarrant County Clerk of Court office in the county where the case was filed.

 Every state maintains records of someone’s criminal past.
 These state databases are all connected and you can track criminal histories from any other state.
-You can go to county courthouse and inquire, or check the website.
+You can go to county courthouse and inquire in person, or you can check the website.
 It helps to know which county the crime occurred in, and if the crime was in a totally different state, you might have to pay a fee for a more complete search.

 When you look up someone’s criminal record you can get a listing of all the arrests, charges, or convictions for any of the following crimes: